microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 The important parts of the code are as follows:

 - You must import `func` from `azure.functions`; importing the logging module is optional but recommended.
-- The required `main` function receives a `func.request`  object named `req`, and returns a value of type `func.HttpResponse`.
+- The required `main` Python function receives a `func.request`  object named `req`, and returns a value of type `func.HttpResponse`.
 You can learn more about the capabilities of these objects in the [func.HttpRequest](https://docs.microsoft.com/python/api/azure-functions/azure.functions.httprequest?view=azure-python) and [func.HttpResponse](https://docs.microsoft.com/python/api/azure-functions/azure.functions.httpresponse?view=azure-python) references.
 - The body of `main` then does whatever it wants to process the request and generate a response.
-In this case, the function looks for a `name` parameter in the URL.
-Failing that, it checks if the request body contains JSON (using the `func.HttpRequest.get_json` function) and that the JSON contains a `name` value (using the `get` method of the JSON object returned by `get_json`).
+In this case, the code looks for a `name` parameter in the URL.
+Failing that, it checks if the request body contains JSON (using `func.HttpRequest.get_json`) and that the JSON contains a `name` value (using the `get` method of the JSON object returned by `get_json`).
-- If a name is found, the function returns the string "Hello" with the name appended; otherwise it returns an error message.
+- If a name is found, the code returns the string "Hello" with the name appended; otherwise it returns an error message.

 ## Test and debug the function locally